mehrdad-dev/Datascience-bootcamp/readme.md

 ## Final Words
-When I look back to these four challenging weeks, I found out that I really enjoyed it.
+When I look back to these four challenging weeks, I find out that I really enjoyed it.
 I will really miss the people, the atmosphere of the company, and all our laughing.
 Goodbye, folks.